UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

       If you do not preface with ``srun`` the command is run on the login node!

-You can now run Python scripts on the allocated resources directly instead of waiting for
+You can now run Julia scripts on the allocated resources directly instead of waiting for
       your batch job to return a result.
 This is an advantage if you want to test your Python script or perhaps figure out which parameters are best.